Gering Bulldogs route Alliance Bulldogs

 “It was huge for our defense to establish the field position, especially in the first half.
 We started on their half of the field quite a bit.
 I also think our defense did a good job of bending but not breaking,” O’Boyle said.

-“I think Gering played a really good game and they deserved the win, but we just got to do a better job of finishing drives,” Alliance coach Chris Seebohm said.
+Alliance coach Chris Seebohm said, “I think Gering played a really good game and they deserved the win, but we just got to do a better job of finishing drives.”

 The Alliance Bulldogs came into this game shorthanded as they were without their starting quarterback Tyzen Brown due to a concussion and instead were led by Landen Crowe.